Inca complex at Písac: Water supplies

 The complex has at least five water supply channels, more than two irrigation channels, more than three agricultural drainage channels, but no domestic wastewater drainage.
+There were five canals, which each distributed to different spaces: the canals would pass through the fountains and baths and help with agriculture.

 Water is collected from a small lake 4500 m above sea level and conveyed via a canal to four purification baths near the river on the flat area between the Qanchus Racay and Qallaq'asa before passing along another canal to supply the Qanchus Racay area.

 Another source of water is a spring on the left bank of the Kitamayu River, which is collected in a basin and then conveyed in a canal that runs along the foot of the T'antana Marka and which then crosses the river via the 20.7 m long 20 m high Antachara aqueduct to the other side where it passes via along the cliff face via another 20 m long by 7 m high aqueduct (held aloft on three large pillars) and then in a canal all the way to the ceremonial-religious area surrounding the Intiwatana.
 The name Antachaca comes from the Quechua words anta (cooper) and chaka (bridge).
 From the Inca Qonqorina area a small canal running down the hillside discharges via fountains in to the main canal bring water from the Antachara to the Intiwatana area.

-From the Intiwatana area another channel drops down towards the P'isaqa area.
+From the Intiwatana area, another channel drops down towards the P'isaqa area.